bagder/http3-explained/en/h3-https.md

 Legacy, clear-text, `HTTP://` URLs will be left as-is and as we proceed further into a future with more secure transfers they will probably become less and less frequently used.
 Requests to such URLs will simply not be upgraded to use HTTP/3.
-In reality they very rarely upgrade to HTTP/2 either, but for other reasons.
+In reality they rarely upgrade to HTTP/2 either, but for other reasons.

 ## Initial connection